Joey Meneses Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 16th in the league.

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.94).
+- The Reds' 4.91 team ERA ranks 27th among all MLB pitching staffs.

+- Reds pitchers combine to surrender 115 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- His last appearance came on Friday against the San Diego Padres, when the right-hander went 6 2/3 innings, surrendering one earned run while allowing three hits.
+- The lefty's last appearance was on Saturday against the San Diego Padres, when he tossed five innings, surrendering one earned run while allowing three hits.

-- The 25-year-old has a 6.66 ERA and 7 strikeouts per nine innings across 15 games this season, while allowing a batting average of .289 to opposing hitters.
+- The 25-year-old has a 5.36 ERA and 7 strikeouts per nine innings across nine games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.